 This is a test introduction to the Text Frames archive, where you'll find links to all the information about text frames on the Book Design Made Simple website, book, videos, and blog.

-If your book has footnotes, you’re probably using InDesign’s automatic footnotes in your layout.
+If your book has footnotes, you’re probably using automatic InDesign footnotes in your layout.
 And that’s great!
 But what if you compiled your footnotes in a separate Word document or didn’t use the automatic footnote feature in Word or InDesign?

-Before Word and InDesign added their automatic footnote features, and well before Fiona and I met each other, we both invented a way—interestingly, the same way—to lay out footnotes manually in print books.
+Before Word and InDesign added their automatic footnote features, and well before Fiona and I met each other, we both invented a way—interestingly, the same way—to lay out InDesign footnotes manually for print books.
 In this blog post, I’ll explain the layout method that we both used—it still works perfectly.

-Recently we’ve been asked how to import an Excel spreadsheet into InDesign.
+Have you tried importing from Excel into InDesign?
 In Book Design Made Simple we walk you through importing tables from Word, but importing a spreadsheet from Excel is a bit different so we’ll walk you through it here.
 And, because spreadsheets and tables rarely import into InDesign looking like they did in Excel and Word, we’ll give you a few tips on the easiest way to get started.
 [Read more…]

 In Book Design Made Simple, we mention cookbooks a few times but never sit you down and explain in detail how to go about designing one.
 Once you’ve had some experience with designing and laying out other books, you’ll see at once that you’ll need to apply some extra effort to make a good-looking, readable cookbook.
 [Read more…]